Table of contents

 The Challenges With Attribution Models

-While there are many benefits of using marketing attribution models, businesses need to be aware of the potential pitfalls, including:
+While there are many benefits of using marketing attribution models, businesses need to be aware of the potential pitfalls.
+The challenges with attribution models include:

 1. Complexity and Data Overload: There can be a lot of data involved in marketing attribution models which can make it complex and overwhelming.